 The department holds a wide variety of documents that fall broadly into these categories:

 - corporate files containing correspondence, memoranda, minutes etc on the department's operations

 - accounting and financial reports on the department's business activities

 - client records (for example, case notes)

 - internal policies, procedures, and guidelines prescribing how various programs, activities and functions are to be performed

 - general administrative instructions and industrial circulars

-Documents available free of charge from DHS
+Documents available free of charge

 Documents available free of charge include the following:

 - strategic plans